Organic Homemade Starbucks Frappuccino

 Mocha Sauce: Corn Syrup, Water, High Fructose Corn Syrup, Sugar, Cocoa (processed with alkali 13%), Potassium Sorbate (preservative E202), Artificial Flavor.

-Sugar, being the first ingredient in any product is a huge warning sign.
 A Grande Mocha Frappuccino has 60 grams of nutrition-less sugar.
 But that’s not all.
 It contains a seriously alarming ingredient called caramel color.

 This type of caramel isn’t the stuff you make at home by cooking sugar.
 The caramel color Starbucks uses is manufactured by heating ammonia and sulfites under high pressure which creates carcinogenic compounds.
 The same caramel that has been proven to cause liver tumors, lung tumors, and thyroid tumors in rats and mice.
 The Center for Science in the Public Interest concluded earlier this year that dangerous levels of caramel coloring in soda could be contributed to thousands of cancers in the US!